nightowl886/Medical-Bills-vs.-Car-Insurance-Limit-Analysis/README.md

 This project explores how medical expenses from accident-related treatments are allocated between car insurance and health insurance.
 Using SQL for data aggregation and Tableau for visualization, the analysis demonstrates how insurance limits affect cost distribution.

 ## Data Cleaning Step: Standardizing Department Names
-- Detected inconsistencies in the DEPARTMENT column of the admission dataset (e.g., Emergency vs. misspelled Emergancy).
+- Detected inconsistencies in the DEPARTMENT column of the admission dataset (e.g., ‘Emergency’ vs. misspelled ‘Emergancy’).

 - Standardized values by applying Excel’s case‑insensitive Find & Replace to unify all variations into a single label: ER.